probcomp/Gen.jl/docs/src/index.md

 Stochastic generative processes are represented in Gen as *generative functions*.
 Generative functions are Julia functions that have been annotated using the `@gen` macro.
-The generative function below takes a vector of x-coordinates, randomly generates the slope and intercept parameters of a line, and returns a randomly vector of y-coordinates sampled near that line, at the given x-coordinates:
+The generative function below takes a vector of x-coordinates, randomly generates the slope and intercept parameters of a line, and returns a random vector of y-coordinates sampled near that line at the given x-coordinates:

 ```julia
 @gen function regression_model(xs::Vector{Float64})